Have you been dreaming of a relaxing break? Don’t forget to secure Travel Insurance for your atrial fibrillation.

 - Long-standing Atrial Fibrillation – Episode lasting longer than a year.

 Atrial fibrillation occurs when aberrant electrical impulses begin firing in the atria suddenly.
 Having atrial fibrillation is more common than you may think, with 1.4 million people having the condition in the UK.
+So you aren’t alone in having to find a Travel Insurance policy that includes atrial fibrillation medical cover.

-Travel Insurance for Atrial Fibrillation FAQ’s
+Travel Insurance for Atrial Fibrillation FAQs

 Frequently asked questions about Travel Insurance for Atrial Fibrillation.